-We’ve put together our top ten plants for the garden of your rental property – low maintenance and attractive make the best combinations!
+We’ve put together our top ten plants for the garden of your rental property – low maintenance and attractive can be great combinations!

 Colours: White, pink, yellow, blue